e-t-c-type/Seymazcondensed/README.md

 Inspired by 'Grecian' typefaces examples from the late XIXth century.

-Made by Mateo Broillet www.mateobroillet.ch
+Made by Mateo Broillet www.mateobroillet.ch under the 'etc studio' alias.

 On a SIL Open Font License.
 Feel free to share, fork, modify and download!